alexFengXW/Exam-multiple-choices-formator/README.md

 # Exam_formator

+## Features
+1. A set-up format for multiple choices in a decent exam manner
+2. Version control for multiple choices permutation achieced by python randomizor
+3. PDF generation

 ## TO-DO List
 1. ~~Randomization of choices' permutation in python~~
 2. Formatting Choices in good manner in Latex